esign/laravel-redirects/UPGRADING.md

 ### Config changes
 The cache configuration is now specified under the `cache` key in the `redirects.php` config file.
-You should update the your configuration file accordingly:
+In case you have published the configuration file, you should update it to reflect the following changes:

 ```diff
 return [